suninthesky/parenting-moments/prompts.md

 ## 26 (context `/vue-version`)
 When the timer runs out during a scenario (@ScenarioPage.vue) the options are no longer selectable - resolve this and make sure any changes to the patience bars are persisted to the next view (@OutcomePage.vue).

+## 27 (context `/vue-version`)
+Results are not shown on @ResultPage.vue - debug the issue and update the file to resolve the issue.
+Refactor as needed.